KontentWave/piwigo-cpt-plugin/.github/CPT_PROJECT_ROADMAP.md

 - **Feature: Set Album Representative:** Allow the owner to choose the album's cover image (thumbnail) from the photos within it.
 - **Feature: Edit Photo Properties:** Allow owners to edit the title and description of individual photos in their albums.
-- **Feature: Delete Photos:** Allow owners to delete photos from their own albums.
 - **Feature: Photo Sorting:** Allow owners to change the order of photos within their albums.

 ### Phase 3: Advanced Features (Brainstorming)